AshishKumar4/FlaxDiff/README.md

 ## Disclaimer (and About Me)

 I worked as a Machine Learning Researcher at Hyperverge from 2019-2021, focusing on computer vision, specifically facial anti-spoofing and facial detection & recognition.
 Since switching to my current job in 2021, I haven't engaged in as much R&D work, leading me to start this pet project to revisit and relearn the fundamentals and get familiar with the state-of-the-art.
 My current role involves primarily Golang system engineering with some applied ML work just sprinkled in.
 Therefore, the code may reflect my learning journey.
 Please forgive any mistakes and do open an issue to let me know.

+Also, few of the text may be generated with help of github copilot, so please excuse any mistakes in the text.

 ## Index